Hienomekaanikko/Ft_printf/README.md

-Ft_printf is like a lite version of printf in C. The idea was to replicate the behaviour of standard printf as closly as possible, except for buffer managment.
+Ft_printf is like a lite version of printf in C. The idea was to replicate the behaviour of standard printf as closly as possible, except for buffer management.

 Formats: